App State trustees meet, ClimAct demonstrates frustration

 The letter can be found at actionnetwork.org/petitions/climate-action-at-app.

-At the meeting, members from the group silently held up signs asking those in attendance and board members if they were thinking of the “climate risk” while also handing out fliers.
+At the meeting, members from the group silently held up signs asking those in attendance and board members if they were thinking of the “climate risk.”
+They also handed out fliers.

 At the meeting, Weiss said that the group was treated kindly, but said it felt patronizing.